cxcsds/cscwwt/README.md

 We used to also create `wwt_status.json` which was used to indicate the processing state and was created through `code/make_page.py`

+These have now been renamed `wwt20_xxx` from `wwt_xxx` to make it easier to have different versions around.

 ## `wwt_obis.js`